nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filters and Attributes For a Specific Ensembl BioMart Database

-Step 4: Find the filters and attributes for a specific database.
-The filters and attributes will vary to a degree depending on the dataset selected.
-All of the available filters and attributes for a particular species dataset can be accessed and saved to csv files.
+Step 4: Find the filters for a specific database.
+The filters will vary to a degree depending on the dataset selected.
+All of the available filters for a particular species dataset can be accessed and saved to csv files.

 ```Python
 # Filters get their own file